Zilliqa/dev-portal-old/docs/dev-started-helloworld.md

 Voila!
 You have now successfully setup a testnet ZilPay wallet.

-## Request Zilliqa testnet $ZIL from faucet
+## Request testnet $ZIL from faucet

-Dploy a contract to zilliqa's testnet will consume gas.
+Deploying a contract to zilliqa's testnet will consume gas.
 As such you will need testnet $ZIL in your ZilPay account to pay for the gas.

 To request for testnet $ZIL from the facuet,
 1. Visit [Nucleus wallet testnet facuet](https://dev-wallet.zilliqa.com/faucet)
 2. Enter and submit your ZilPay address to the facuet, you will receive 300 testnet $ZIL shortly.
-This will take about 30s to 1 min, as the transactions will need to be confirm on the blockchain.
+This will take about 30s to 1 min, as the transactions will need to be confirmed on the blockchain.

 ![Nucleus Wallet Faucet](../assets/application/getting-started/nucleus-faucet.png)